-- I. A flat vertical area is required for the installation of the boiler. - 2.
-These dimensions include the necessary clearances around the boiler for case removal, access during routine maintenance and air movement.
-Additional clearances may be required for the passage of pipes around local obstructions such as joists running parallel to the front face of the boiler. - \ NOTE: The boiler can be operated with a clearance of 5mm at the right.
+- 1. A flat vertical area is required for the installation of the boiler. - 2.
+These dimensions include the necessary clearances around the boiler for case removal, spanner access and air movement.
+Additional clearances may be required for the passage of pipes around local obstructions such as joists running parallel to the front face of the boiler.

+\NOTE: The boiler can be operated with a clearance of 5mm at the right.
 This is also sufficient for routine maintenance.
 However a clearance of 20mm is required if it is necessary to remove the secondary heat exchanger.
-This should be considered when siting the appliance and in the event of any subsequent alteration in the area of installation.
+This should be considered when siting the appliance and in the event of any subsequent alterations in the area of installation.